 The main person who is responsible for the child, or their partner can make applications.
-This includes someone who is pregnant or the parent/carer of the child; their partner; the parent/carer of the birth parent if the birth parent is dependent on them (Pregnancy and Baby Payment only); and someone who has started looking after, and is responsible for, the child e.g. a kinship carer.
+This includes someone who is pregnant or the parent/carer of the child; their partner; the parent/carer of the pregnant person if the pregnant person is dependent on them (Pregnancy and Baby Payment and Best Start Foods only); and someone who has started looking after, and is responsible for, the child e.g. a kinship carer.